Tax Deeds

 General Information

-The City of Jacksonville/County of Duval cannot guarantee clear title to these properties.
-All properties are sold “buyer beware.”
-It is the bidder’s responsibility to search the title for any liens that may be recorded against the property.
+The Clerk's Office cannot guarantee clear title to these properties.
+All parcels are sold in "as-is" condition.
+It is the bidder's responsibility to search the title for any liens that may be recorded against the property.
 Governmental liens and judgments will survive the Tax Deed sale.
+No guarantees are made about a parcel's condition, title quality, accessibility, or size.
+Professional services, such as title searches or filing "quiet-title" suits are the responsibility of the buyer, as are the charges for these services.

 Properties that are not paid for by the high bidder will be advertised for one time only, and a re-sale will be conducted no later than 30 days after the original sale date.
-This is governed by Florida Statute 197.542(3).
-Re-sales are held the Wednesday following the original sale unless otherwise stated by the Tax Deed office.

 Deeds will be recorded in the name provided by the bidder on the Real Auction website under the name on the title.
 Please verify this information at the time of full payment to ensure that it is correct.
 It will be the bidder’s responsibility to make any corrections after the deed has been recorded.
 There is a $1.00 per-party indexing fee for deeds with more than four people or entities listed as titleholder.
+Please keep in mind that bidders with cash transactions over $10,000 will be required to fill out IRS form 8300.

 Redemption